2A. MATERIAL ACCOUNTING POLICIES

 ii) Transactions and balances

-of monetary assets and Liabilities denominated in foreign currencies at year end exchange rates are generally recognised in the statement of Profit and Loss.
-AH the foreign exchange gains and Losses are presented in the statement of Profit and Loss on a net basis within other expenses.
+Foreign currency transactions are translated into the functional currency using the exchange rates at the dates of the transactions.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation of monetary assets and liabilities denominated in foreign currencies at year end exchange rates are generally recognised in the statement of Profit and loss.
+All the foreign exchange gains and losses are presented in the statement of Profit and Loss on a net basis within other expenses.

 Non-monetary items that are measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value was determined.
-Translation differences on assets and liabilities carried at fair value are reported as part of the fair value gain or loss.
+Translation differences

-c Revenue recognition
+c Revenue recognition Sale of goods:

 Recognition: The Company manufactures and sells a range of luggage and bags in the wholesale and retail market.
 Sales are recognised when the company satisfies a performance obligation by transferring control of the products to the customer.
 The control of the products is said to have been transferred to the customer when the products are delivered to the customer, the customer has significant risks and rewards of the ownership of the product or when the customer has accepted the product.

 The revenue is recognised net of estimated rebates/ discounts pursuant to the schemes offered by the Company, estimated additional discounts and expected sales returns.
-Accumulated experience is used to estimate and provide for the rebates/ discounts and revenue is only recognised to the extent that is highLy probabLe that significant reversal will not accrue.
+Accumulated experience is used to estimate and provide for the rebates/discounts and revenue is only recognised to the extent that is highly probable that significant reversal will not accrue.
 A refund liability (included in other current liabilities) is recognised for expected volume discounts payable to customers in relation to sales made until the end of the reporting period.
 The assumptions and estimated amount of rebates/discounts and Returns are reassessed at each reporting period.
 The Company's obligation to repair or replace faulty products under the standard warranty term is recognised as a provision.

 Measurement of revenue: